Emmotes/ic_spoilers/docs/feats.md

     </span>
 </span>

-# Feats in Exclusivity
+# Feats in Premium Exclusivity

-These are feats that were previously released in [Premiums](premium.html) or [Emergences or Giveaways](exclusivitydates.html) etc. and are now sitting in an exclusivity period until they will be available again for gems.
+These are feats that were previously released in premium packs and are now sitting in an exclusivity period until they will be available again for gems.

-<span style="font-size:1.2em;">ⓘ</span> *Note: Any dates with a ? are estimated based on the typical exclusivity period from when the feat had originally been available.*
+<span style="font-size:1.2em;">ⓘ</span> *Note: I'm not including any feats in this list which can be found in [Exclusivity Dates](exclusivitydates.html).*

 <span class="featTableColumn">
     <span class="featTableRowHeader">